What administrative work is necessary in a court or tribunal case?

 The rules of the particular court/tribunal may require that any document you send to the other party by post has to be sent by First Class post and, of course, there are rules about what is a valid address to send it to, and about how soon you have to send a document, if using post, in order for it to be counted as arriving by any deadline set by the rules.

-The rules about how formal documents have to be served are designed to reduce the scope for disputes about whether and when a document was served.
+The rules about how formal documents have to be served (by you and on you) are designed to reduce the scope for disputes about whether and when a document was served.
 A party receiving a document may be required to take certain steps within a fixed number of days so certainty about service of documents is important.

 Throughout the proceedings you will need to keep track of the deadlines the court/tribunal has set and ensure that they are met.
-Where meeting a deadline is dependent on the work of others, e.g. a barrister or an expert witness, you need to ensure that the barrister or expert witness is requested, in good time, to do the work, and is provided with all information and documents necessary for them to do so.
+Where meeting a deadline is dependent on the work of others such as a barrister, you need to ensure that the barrister is requested, in good time, to do the work, and is provided with all information and documents necessary for them to do so.
 So, to take a simple example, a Reply to Defence document cannot be drafted by a barrister until the Defence document is available, so if you are the Claimant in receipt of a Defence document you would need to scan in the Defence document, as soon as you receive it from the other side, so that the barrister can see it, agree the barrister's fee and check that the barrister can draft the Reply to Defence document in time for you to then sign it and deliver/post it to the other party for it to arrive by the deadline, and file it at the court office by the deadline.

 The information on this page about specific computer techniques is provided for information purposes only.
 Every reasonable effort has been made to ensure that the information is accurate and up to date at the time it was written but no responsibility for its accuracy, or for any consequences of relying on it, is assumed by me.
 You should satisfy yourself, before using any of the techniques, software or services described, that the techniques are appropriate for your purposes and that the software or service is reliable.